Cloud-repos/100DaysofCloudNative/README.md

 * Tools that help you develop for cloud, containers and K8s, e.g. skaffold, jib, helm, podman, buildah, kail, stern, etc.

 * Developing build pipelines, how do I take an app and build it through a pipeline, e.g. DevOps

+Day 4: June 10, 2021

+Today I read a lot of documentation for the workflow and configurations that will be necessary for all the new software installation that I will be installing on my computer for use in the new SUSE program that I am doing with Udacity.
+There is a lot of new information that I am learning from the many resources shared in the program.
+A lot of information being passed down.
+It is an exciting learning time.

+Day 5: June 11, 2021
+--